THE RADIO ARCHIVES ingemar@radioarkivet.se - 0736 13 14 89

 The Ingo match was considered by many as the game of the century.
 Another effect was that the radio monopoly became a more disputed issue than ever before - the refusal to broadcast the match caused a furious public opinion.

-One person who saw a chance to jump onto the opportunity was the manager of the Swedish section of Philips Electronics, Herbert Kastengren.
-He bought airtime over Radio Luxembourg and it was announced that Philips would report live from the boxing match at Yankee Stadium in New York.
+One person who saw a chance to use the opportunity was the manager of the Swedish section of Philips Electronics, Herbert Kastengren.
+He bought airtime on Radio Luxembourg and it was announced that Philips would report live from the boxing match at Yankee Stadium in New York.

 Another source of inspiration to Jack and Gordon were the events that had taken place in the narrow space of international waters between the southern tip of Sweden and Denmark.
 It was Radio Mercur, which had become the world's very first commercial radio station from a ship anchored on international waters.
 Since August 2, 1958 they had been broadcasting from the small ship Cheeta.